On the Border: Background

 The first two singles released were more rock-oriented; Frey was reluctant to release the Johns-produced "Best of My Love" as a single, and held off its release for some months.
 However, when it was finally released, the label had truncated the song–without the band's knowledge or approval–so that it would be more radio-friendly.
 "Best of My Love" would become their biggest hit thus far, and their first No. 1 on the charts.

 Songs

 "Already Gone", "James Dean", and "Best of My Love" were released as singles from the album, and information on these songs can be found in their respective articles.
 The following are other noteworthy tracks from the album:

 "My Man"

-Bernie Leadon's "My Man" is a tribute to Gram Parsons, who had died of a drug overdose in September 1973.
+"My Man" had started as Bernie Leadon's tribute to his old friend Duane Allman, who always greeted Leadon saying "Hey, My Man", hence the name of the song, and who had died in 1971 in a motorcycle accident.
+"My Man" eventually also became a tribute to Leadon's old bandmate and friend Gram Parsons, who had died of a drug overdose the year prior at Joshua Tree National Monument in southeastern California.
 Leadon and Parsons had been members of the pioneering country-rock band The Flying Burrito Brothers.
 In the lyrics, Leadon makes reference to Parsons' song "Hickory Wind" ("like a flower he bloomed till that old hickory wind called him home") which appeared on the Byrds' groundbreaking country-rock album Sweetheart of the Rodeo in 1968, the only Byrds album Parsons appeared on.